 1988, Nirvana started recording their first album ‘Bleach’ using a $600 loan from an old school friend.

-Finally, from 2016, Status Quo guitarist Rick Parfitt died in hospital in Marbella, Spain aged 68.
+2016, Status Quo guitarist Rick Parfitt died in hospital in Marbella, Spain aged 68.
 He died from a severe infection after going to hospital, following complications to a shoulder injury.
 He of course was one of the Band Aid heads from 1984 and Rick with Quo opened Live Aid in 85.

 Finally. remembering Motörhead’s Lemmy.
 It would have been his birthday today.
 He died on December 28th 2015.